sebastiandedeyne/sebastiandedeyne.com/content/posts/writing-open-source-software-and-staying-sane-while-at-it.md

   - OSS
 ---

+*This was originally a lightning talk at Full Stack Europe 2019.
+You can watch the video on their [YouTube channel](https://www.youtube.com/watch?v=Zz5Ct6Fdfl8&list=PLeWf1pVncHmZMNIxp1XLWTYPMs2B25jEx&index=14).*

 In the 4.5 years I've been a developer at [Spatie](https://spatie.be), over 200 packages have been built and released by our team.
 I've done quite some authoring and maintenance over the years, and I'd like to share 8 actionable tips on writing and maintaining open source software without going insane.

+<!--more-->

 ### 1. Duplication is fine

-<!--more-->

 <img src="/media/open-source-sanity/duplication-is-fine.jpg" alt="Two cute twin dogs wearing the same ribbon" class="centered">